-- NZAOA: A UN-convened alliance for asset owners (e.g. insurers, pension funds) in which signatories commit to transitioning their investment portfolios to net-zero GHG emissions by 2050, with five-yearly intermediate targets in line with a 1.5°C net-zero pathway.
+- Forum for Insurance Transition to Net-Zero (FIT): A UN-convened alliance for insurance market participants (e.g. insurers, reinsurers, brokers) that provides a structured dialogue and multi-stakeholder forum to support the necessary acceleration and scaling up of voluntary climate action by the insurance industry and key stakeholders.
+The FIT works with insurance market participants and engages with insurance regulators and supervisors, net-zero standard-setters and initiatives, the scientific and academic community, civil society, and other key stakeholders to support the acceleration and scaling up of the transition to a net-zero economy. - NZAOA: A UN-convened alliance for asset owners (e.g. insurers, pension funds) in which signatories commit to transitioning their investment portfolios to net-zero GHG emissions by 2050, with five-yearly intermediate targets in line with a 1.5°C net-zero pathway.
 The NZAOA helps develop frameworks and strategies for net-zero investment for different asset classes. - UN Race to Zero: Race to Zero is a global campaign to rally leadership and support from non-state actors (e.g. businesses, cities, regions, financial institutions) for a healthy, resilient, zero-carbon recovery that prevents future threats, creates decent jobs, and unlocks inclusive, sustainable growth.
-It mobilises a coalition of leading net-zero initiatives representing thousands of cities, regions, businesses, financial institutions, and higher education institutions.
+It mobilises a coalition of leading netzero initiatives representing thousands of cities, regions, businesses, financial institutions, and higher education institutions.